dontless/Grahlab-Installation-/README.md

 # Grahlab-Installation-

  Steps Required for graphlab Installation

-# here is steps required to install the graphlab in linux
+# steps required to install the graphlab in linux

-I have been try alot for installation but got import graph lab error 1.steps:-goto this
+I have been try alot for installation but got import graph lab error

+1.steps:-goto this

            link https://turi.com/download/install-graphlab-create.html